Fernbank Museum of Natural History

 Fernbank Museum of Natural History, in Atlanta, Georgia, is a museum that presents exhibitions and programming about natural history.
 The museum has a number of permanent exhibitions and regularly hosts temporary exhibitions in its expansive facility, designed by Graham Gund Architects.
-Giants of the Mesozoic, on display in the atrium of Fernbank Museum, features a 123 ft long Argentinosaurus, the largest dinosaur ever classified; as well as a Giganotosaurus.
+Giants of the Mesozoic, on display in the atrium of Fernbank Museum, features a 123 ft long Argentinosaurus, the largest dinosaur ever described; as well as a Giganotosaurus.
 The permanent exhibition, A Walk Through Time in Georgia, tells the twofold story of Georgia's natural history and the development of the planet.
 Fernbank Museum has won several national and international awards for one of its newest permanent exhibitions, Fernbank NatureQuest, an immersive, interactive exhibition for children that was designed and produced by Thinkwell Group.
 The awards NatureQuest has won include the 2012 Thea Award for Outstanding Achievement for a Museum Exhibit and the 2011 Bronze Award for Best Museum Environment from Event Design.
 The nearby Fernbank Science Center is a separate organization operated by the DeKalb County Board of Education and is not affiliated with Fernbank Museum of Natural History (Fernbank, Inc.).